- Program: Engineering CAD Technology

 - Total Credits: 3

 Course DescriptionThis course is an introduction to additive manufacturing.
-Students will explore different types of additive manufacturing processes, create prototypes using fused deposition modeling (FDM), apply finishing techniques to models, and participate in a guided design experience.
+Students will explore different types of additive manufacturing processes, create prototypes using fused deposition modeling (FDM), assemble a 3D printer, and participate in a guided design experience.
 Persons involved with mechanical engineering, research and development, CAD and other related fields should consider taking this course.
 This course would also benefit inventors and model makers by developing the skills to produce proof of concept models and create replacement parts utilizing 3D printing technologies.

 Refer to Course Syllabus for detailed information regarding the requirements and evaluation standards for this course.
 The Course Syllabus will be distributed the first week of the course.